No products in the cart

 - Starting out, as in any painting project, it is essential to properly prepare the surface of our furniture.
 In this case, since the old varnish was probably oil-based due to the shine and resistance of the varnish tending to yellow, I had to apply a fairly powerful TSP style cleaner (original TSP sold in powder or bottled in hardware stores).
 Plan to wear gloves.
 Leave on for 30 to 60 minutes.
 Rinse with a damp cloth then sand with the 2-grain sandblasting block (allow 2 blocks due to the size of the buffet).

-- Then, with this chalk paint, I went straight to the painting stage.
+- Then, with this chalk based paint, I went straight to the painting stage.

 - I used Colorantic paint colours: Cotton Ball and different shades of blue: Nautical, Summer Storm, Mermaid, Caribbean Sea and Ocean.
 I used almost all of the blue shades available from the chalk based paint line by Colorantic.